talonstrikesoftware/Working_with_React_and_Go/notes/section7-notes.md

 - creates an array of errors and puts in keys for the form values that are in error

 67: Receiving data on the REST back end
+- to start with we have problems parsing the time parameters
+- chose not to do a decoder on the back end, instead defined a new type in the handlers `MoviePayload`
+  - We do this to read the JSON payload into this struct
 68: Providing feedback with a reusable alert
 69: Editing an existing movie
 70: Deleting a movie